hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/04-universal-approximators.md

 plt.show()
 ```

-I don't think I need to demonstrate that a linear fit would be terrible.
+I don't need to demonstrate that a linear fit would be terrible.

 We can get a good fit from a theory-driven ansatz, but as I showed in the previous section, it's very sensitive to the initial guess that we give the fitter.